Creme Puff (cat)

 Creme Puff (August 3, 1967 – August 6, 2005) was a mixed tabby domestic cat, owned by Jake Perry of Austin, Texas.
-She was the oldest cat ever recorded, according to the 2010 edition of Guinness World Records, when she died aged 38 years and 3 days.
+She was the oldest cat ever recorded, according to the 2010 edition of Guinness World Records, when she died at the age of 38 years and 3 days.

-Perry had another cat, Granpa Rexs Allen, who was the sixth-oldest cat ever recorded.
-Perry said Granpa was born in Paris, France, on February 1, 1964, and died aged 34 years and 59 days on April 1, 1998.
-Granpa was posthumously awarded 1999 Cat of the Year by Cats & Kittens magazine.
-He was featured in an earlier version of the Guinness World Records as the (then) oldest cat ever.
+Perry had another cat, Grandpa Rexs Allen, who is the fourth-oldest cat ever recorded.
+Perry said Grandpa was born in Paris, France, on February 1, 1964, and died aged 34 years and 59 days on April 1, 1998.
+Grandpa was posthumously awarded 1999 Cat of the Year by Cats & Kittens magazine.

+Jake Perry has owned many cats and almost all have lived past their 30's.

 Lifestyle

 Creme Puff's owner, Jake Perry, said her diet consisted of dry cat food and claimed he supplemented it with broccoli, eggs, turkey bacon, coffee with cream, and every two days "an eyedropper full of red wine."
 Perry claimed that this diet was key to her longevity, and that the wine "circulated the arteries."
+Coffee and alcohol are generally understood to be toxic to cats.
+There is no evidence this diet contributed to her longevity.

 Perry turned his garage into a movie theater that played nature documentaries.
 He installed steps onto his walls for the cats to climb and built a screened enclosure in his backyard to allow the pets to enjoy the outdoors.